stephenkjohnston/stephen.codes/src/content/articles/cobol-input-output-basics.md

     MOVE "Stephen" TO USER-NAME.
 ```

-So instead of having to manually assigning "Stephen" to `USER-NAME` using the `MOVE` statement, `ACCEPT` waits for use to enter a piece of information and then automagically assigns that value to the variable for us.
+So instead of having to manually assigning "Stephen" to `USER-NAME` using the `MOVE` verb, `ACCEPT` waits for use to enter a piece of information and then automagically assigns that value to the variable for us.
 This isn't unique to COBOL, though—other languages have their own ways of doing the same thing.
 In C#, for example, you'd write:

 ```csharp
 string userName = Console.ReadLine();